gabriel4649/JMdictDB/README.txt

 Alternatively, stand-alone native versions of Gnu 'make' are available (see http://unxutils.sourceforge.net/ or http://www.mingw.org/ for example.)

+By default, the currently active database is named "jmdict".
+The makefile targets that load data do so into a database named "jmnew" so as to not destroy any working database in the event of a problem.
+A make target, "activate" is provided to move the newly loaded database to "jmdict".

 1. In the top level directory, run "make" which won't do anything other than list the available targets